Using worm tubs, a time-tested way to condense spirit vapor during distillation, gives AnCnoc Highland Single Malt its distinctive flavor.

 Tasting Notes

-- Nose: lemon curd, malty, pine forest, dried hay
+- Nose: Lemon curd, malty, pine forest, dried hay

-- Taste: lemon zest, pine, med body, barley, pine menthol
+- Taste: Lemon zest, pine, med body, barley, pine menthol

-- Finish: licorice at the end
+- Finish: Licorice at the end

-- Comments: bright and flavorful, so easy to drink
+Bright and flavorful, so easy to drink.

 anCnoc 18yr